Gizmotronn/memoglue/sololearnbasicconceptspython.md

 ## Type Conversion
 * In Python, it's impossible to complete certain operations due to the types involved
+* For example, you can't add 2 and 3 together 2 form 5 as a string, because since 2 and 3 are both strings adding them together would form 23
+* The solution to this is __type conversion__
+* In the first example above, you would convert 2 and 3 to an int funciton (see Code Examples\Type Conversion)
+* Another example of type conversion is turning user input (which is a string) to numbers (integers or floats), to allow for the performance of calculations.

+## Variables

 # Code Examples